-“New year, new you.”
+?New year, new you.?
 I got so many email newsletters this week bashing that phrase and rightfully so.
-There are some truths that lie behind the statement though.
+There is some truth and effectiveness that lies behind the statement though.
 With the transition of a new set of 365 days, there comes a time to pause and reflect on your progress.
-A few of my favorite replacement phrases were “New year, new goals” and “New year, new view”.
-It’s all about taking a new approach to the same goals.
+A few of my favorite replacement phrases were ?New year, new goals? and ?New year, new view?.
+It?s all about taking a new approach to the same goals.
 Nothing wrong with that!

 - Say thanks